Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Results

 One advantage of the tensor network method is that higher resolutions are attainable; here, the highest resolution was $N=11$ bits per dimension.
 At this resolution, the conventional method would require an unrealistic $128\,\text{TiB}$ \footnote{Assuming usage of 64-bit floats.} only to store one wave function.
 In contrast, the method described here required only megabytes to store the final states, and every state was computed in under 10 minutes on a simple consumer processor.
 Also, the method does not require a specialized basis set, as is often used in quantum chemistry (cf. Gaussian or Slater-type orbitals \cite{jensen_introduction_2007,slater_atomic_1930,boys_electronic_1950}).

-Although this is impressively quick, the computation time still appears to scale exponentially with the number of bits $N$, in contrast to the linear scaling observed for the maximum link dimension, suggesting a cubic scaling of the duration of each DMRG sweep.
-This discrepancy is due to the number of sweeps required to reach convergence, which increases exponentially under the current control protocol.
+Although this is impressively quick, the computation time required to achieve convergence as measured by the energy variance criterion (Eq. (\ref{eq:energy_variance_criterion})) still appears to scale exponentially with the number of bits $N$.
+This scaling is due to the required number of sweeps increasing exponentially with $N$.
+The maximum link dimension, obtained through our truncation control protocol, also increases linearly with $N$, but this only leads to a cubic rise in the duration of each DMRG sweep.
 Still, exponential scaling in the number of bits $N$ implies power-law $K^a$ scaling in the resolution $K$; we observe an exponent around $a\approx1$, which varies with platelet size and excitation level.